 .NET Core 3 and Visual Studio 2019 are important necessities to porting your desktop apps to core.

-- Next step is to delete everything from your project file in Visual Studio replace the following code.
+- Delete everything from your project file opened in Visual Studio.
+Instead of the text you’ve just deleted, paste the following code.

 For a WinForms application: